 The program is focused mostly on providing support to another in a one-on-one context, or within smaller informal settings.
 The learning method is grounded in self-reflection and experiential self-inquiry to support skill acquisition and embodiment.

 When is the training?

-starts October 13th, 2019 with the first lesson released, and ends December 4th, 2019 with the last online meeting.
+Course begins September 18th with the first Lesson released, and ends November 12th, with the last live Office Hour.
 Students have access to

 the course content for one year.